 In this garden, we get to considered every detail.
 One problem stumped me.
 We needed a large specimen tree for privacy.
 But large plants often contain and slowly release bee killing chemicals.

 Within many plants produced in huge nurseries, the cells contain residue of toxic pesticides.
-Chemicals applied to the roots of plants, are soaked up and active in the entire plant for time to come.
+Chemicals applied to the roots of plants, are soaked up and active in the entire plant for some time to come.
 Do you remember when, as a child, you put celery in blue water to see the stalk change color?
 Systemic chemicals work like that but last a long time.
 When the flowers open, the toxins are in the pollen.
 On bee pollinated plants, bees get the pollen and the toxin builds up in the hive, contributing to colony collapse disorder which is killing bees across the world.
 Called neonicotinoids, these chemicals seem to be safe to people; we depend on them for pest control in food, fruit and even flea control.
 There’s tons of information on the web about them.

 The bigger the plant, the bigger the problem.
 But we needed a big tree, an immediate privacy screen.
 I asked several big tree growers, but no luck finding a big flowering tree, pesticide free.
 The solution for this garden seemed to be a plant that had been treated but was wind pollinated: a conifer.
 I was ready to compromise.